atelier-cartographique/waend/documentation/help.md

 Waend structure is pretty simple, it goes like russian dolls :

-User account / Map  x / Layer y / Feature z
+User account / Map / Layer / Feature

 A user account host maps.
 A map host layers.
 A layer host features.

 We call each of them "context" (User context, map context, etc.)
-Features are the most simple a-map élément : like a parc, or an image.

 While maps are groups of layers, we also call them "groups".

+A features is the most simple map element, it's a shape.
+It could be a line, a polygon : a parc, a street, an image...

+There are no points yet in Wænd, because in most of digital maps points are not represented with a spatial influence, and we think things do.
+Often, trees are points on maps, but a tree has a circumference, from its trunk and from its branches, so it has a spatial influence.
+We all have been under the shadow of a tree.
+So a tree is not only a point on a map, it's a shape with an area and an influence, and we would like to promote this way of thinking about digital maps.

+Meanwhile, they are many great things to do about points on digital maps, and we would like to come with a nice proposal, still under development.
+So, no points for now :)

 ###<a name="metadatas"></a>Writting informations in Wænd : about datas & metadatas